zjchao/octavia/specs/version0.5/amphora-manager-interface.rst

             groups
             :param network_ids: A list of network_ids to attach to the amphora
-            :config_drive_files: A dict of files to overwrite on the server upon boot.
+            :config_drive_files:  A dict of files to overrwrite on the server upon boot.
 Keys are file names (i.e. /etc/passwd) and values are the file contents (either as a string or as a file-like object).
 A maximum of five entries is allowed,